tdilber/anouncy/README.md

 - Deploy modules to test env (write helms)
 - Job Create For update Region Change.
 - Write the Logs.
-- Install a swagger supported multi service.
 - Connect to Kafka For votes queue for announce life cycle.
 - Update the traefik custom plugin. we have some missing parts.
-- Migrate to Local communication to gRPC.
 - Write Design Decision Document.
 - Update to Readme Image.
 - Write why do i doing this project.
 Motivation and purpose. (in Readme)